Author: Inma F.

 Regardless of the visa type, demonstrating adequate health insurance coverage is a crucial requirement for residency in Spain.
 This insurance must cover a wide range of medical services and potential repatriation costs.

-For British citizens living in Spain, to obtain medical care from a public hospital in Spain they must:
+For British citizens living in Spain, to obtain medical care from a public hospital in Spain they must do one of the following:

 18. Private Health Insurance in Spain